varnish/varnish-modules/README.rst

 VMODs in this category are no longer maintained because their functionality is covered by other functionality or newer VMODs.

-In this repository there is only one such vmod:
+In this repository there is only two such vmods:

+* ``cookie``, that is now part of Varnish.

 * ``softpurge`` is now replaced by the ``purge`` VMOD in Varnish.
   Note that this VMOD is also in the "feature complete" category,